sassyroots/garlic/src/index.md

 ## Launched finally
 After over a decade of learning, it's time for me to finally share what I know with the world.
 This site is the hub space for my herbal practice served as a magazine style website with each issue being dedicated to a herb with stories, recipes, remedies, tutorials, and podcast.
 Most importantly, community building and education through our local meetups and our online community.

+Stay tuned to the space for more... and...

 {% meetup %} | {% discord %}

 </div>